 Ceragon Networks (CRNT) Upgraded to “Buy” at Zacks Investment Research

-Ceragon Networks (NASDAQ:CRNT) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued to investors on Friday.
-The firm presently has a $3.00 price target on the communications equipment provider’s stock.
-Zacks Investment Research‘s price objective would indicate a potential upside of 14.94% from the company’s previous close.
+Ceragon Networks (NASDAQ:CRNT) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued to clients and investors on Thursday, March 22nd.
+The brokerage currently has a $3.25 target price on the communications equipment provider’s stock.
+Zacks Investment Research‘s price objective suggests a potential upside of 24.52% from the company’s previous close.

 According to Zacks, “Ceragon Networks Ltd. is a leading provider of high-capacity wireless backhaul solutions for cellular and fixed wireless operators, enterprises and government organizations.
 Ceragon’s modular FibeAir product family is recognized as the gold standard for backhaul transmission and is also one of the top solutions chosen by cellular operators for SONET/SDH rings.
 A scalable, future-proof solution for wireless transport of broadband services, FibeAir operates across multiple frequencies for IP and SONET/SDH protocols, supporting the emerging needs of next-generation networks that are evolving to all-IP based services, including triple-play.
 It leads the market in IP backhaul, offering a unique, native IP solution that provides the efficient, robust connectivity required for WiFi, WiMAX and converged networks. “

-Separately, Oppenheimer reaffirmed a “hold” rating on shares of Ceragon Networks in a report on Monday, February 12th.
+A number of other equities research analysts have also recently commented on the stock.
+ValuEngine upgraded shares of Ceragon Networks from a “hold” rating to a “buy” rating in a research report on Tuesday, December 5th.
+Oppenheimer reiterated a “hold” rating on shares of Ceragon Networks in a research report on Monday, February 12th.

-Ceragon Networks (NASDAQ:CRNT) last released its quarterly earnings data on Monday, February 12th.
-The communications equipment provider reported $0.05 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.04 by $0.01.
-The company had revenue of $86.70 million during the quarter, compared to the consensus estimate of $75.21 million.
+Ceragon Networks (NASDAQ:CRNT) last issued its earnings results on Monday, February 12th.
+The communications equipment provider reported $0.05 EPS for the quarter, beating the Zacks’ consensus estimate of $0.04 by $0.01.
+The business had revenue of $86.70 million during the quarter, compared to analysts’ expectations of $75.21 million.
 Ceragon Networks had a net margin of 4.69% and a return on equity of 11.57%.
-Ceragon Networks’s revenue for the quarter was up 2.4% on a year-over-year basis.
-During the same period last year, the firm earned $0.07 EPS. equities research analysts anticipate that Ceragon Networks will post 0.2 earnings per share for the current fiscal year.
+The company’s quarterly revenue was up 2.4% compared to the same quarter last year.
+During the same period in the prior year, the business earned $0.07 earnings per share. equities research analysts expect that Ceragon Networks will post 0.2 earnings per share for the current fiscal year.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Macquarie Group Ltd. bought a new position in Ceragon Networks in the 3rd quarter worth approximately $743,000.
-First Wilshire Securities Management Inc. bought a new position in Ceragon Networks in the 4th quarter worth approximately $1,319,000.
-ARK Investment Management LLC bought a new position in Ceragon Networks in the 4th quarter worth approximately $245,000.
-Algert Global LLC boosted its holdings in Ceragon Networks by 44.8% in the 3rd quarter.
-Algert Global LLC now owns 747,633 shares of the communications equipment provider’s stock worth $1,555,000 after buying an additional 231,314 shares during the period.
-Finally, State Street Corp boosted its holdings in Ceragon Networks by 1.6% in the 2nd quarter.
-State Street Corp now owns 76,592 shares of the communications equipment provider’s stock worth $195,000 after buying an additional 1,205 shares during the period.
-16.82% of the stock is owned by institutional investors.
+Several institutional investors and hedge funds have recently made changes to their positions in CRNT.
+Vanguard Group Inc. grew its holdings in shares of Ceragon Networks by 5.0% in the second quarter.
+Vanguard Group Inc. now owns 1,177,300 shares of the communications equipment provider’s stock valued at $3,002,000 after purchasing an additional 55,702 shares during the period.
+Parametric Portfolio Associates LLC grew its holdings in shares of Ceragon Networks by 23.9% in the second quarter.
+Parametric Portfolio Associates LLC now owns 59,132 shares of the communications equipment provider’s stock valued at $151,000 after purchasing an additional 11,410 shares during the period.
+State Street Corp grew its holdings in shares of Ceragon Networks by 1.6% in the second quarter.
+State Street Corp now owns 76,592 shares of the communications equipment provider’s stock valued at $195,000 after purchasing an additional 1,205 shares during the period.
+Macquarie Group Ltd. purchased a new stake in shares of Ceragon Networks in the third quarter valued at about $743,000.
+Finally, Systematic Financial Management LP grew its holdings in shares of Ceragon Networks by 9.5% in the third quarter.
+Systematic Financial Management LP now owns 489,620 shares of the communications equipment provider’s stock valued at $1,018,000 after purchasing an additional 42,275 shares during the period.
+16.82% of the stock is owned by hedge funds and other institutional investors.

-ILLEGAL ACTIVITY WARNING: “Ceragon Networks (CRNT) Upgraded to “Buy” at Zacks Investment Research” was first reported by Macon Daily and is the sole property of of Macon Daily.
-If you are reading this article on another site, it was illegally copied and reposted in violation of U.S. and international copyright and trademark legislation.
-The correct version of this article can be viewed at https://macondaily.com/2018/04/06/ceragon-networks-crnt-upgraded-to-buy-at-zacks-investment-research.html.
+TRADEMARK VIOLATION NOTICE: “Ceragon Networks (CRNT) Upgraded to “Buy” at Zacks Investment Research” was first posted by Macon Daily and is the property of of Macon Daily.
+If you are viewing this news story on another publication, it was stolen and reposted in violation of United States and international trademark and copyright law.
+The original version of this news story can be viewed at https://macondaily.com/2018/04/08/ceragon-networks-crnt-rating-increased-to-buy-at-zacks-investment-research-updated-updated.html.

 Ceragon Networks Ltd. offers wireless backhaul solutions.
 The Company’s products include FibeAir IP-20 Platform, FibeAir IP-20 Assured Platform and Network Management.
 The Company provides its services to wireless service providers, public safety organizations, government agencies and utility companies, among others.